-- Some may not have told colleagues they were pregnant or trying to conceive. - Concern about how to tell people about the loss: manager, colleagues, clients. - Uncertainty regarding leave entitlements: - Special maternity leave may be available for eligible employees not fit for work because the pregnancy ends, not in the birth of a living child, within 28 weeks of the expected date of birth. - > Parents dealing with a stillbirth or infant death can currently access six weeks of unpaid leave where they have already commenced their parental leave.
-Under new proposed legislation due to be introduced in 2020, parents of a stillborn baby, or in the case of infant death, will be entitled to 12 months of unpaid parental leave.
+- Some may not have told colleagues they were pregnant or trying to conceive. - Concern about how to tell people about the loss: manager, colleagues, clients. - Uncertainty regarding leave entitlements: - > Special maternity leave may be available for eligible employees not fit for work because the pregnancy ends, not in the birth of a living child, within 28 weeks of the expected date of birth. - > Under recent legislative changes, parents dealing with a stillbirth or infant death during the first 24 months of life can access 12 months of unpaid parental leave.